skienzmatishun/rippreport/content/p/fauxhope-crier/index.md

 Cory the Crier is yapping about water, infrastructure issues, and his avid support for the Municipal Judges project.
 The rest of the council is sitting back letting him make a fool of himself.
 These issues have existed, and been ignored, for 20 years and they know it.

-The below article is not rocket science.
+The below video is not rocket science.
 Why was this not done 20 even 30 years ago?
 Truth is, that Fauxhope did not want an increase in the African American residents in Fauxhope.
 Same thing with the duck pond and beach, those fees started to eliminate or restrict non resident African Americans from Mobile picnicking on the beach.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PSyTKV36Tgs?si=AgjrZtYpo3KsQ89G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>